gardener/gardener/docs/usage/default_seccomp_profile.md

 The state of Kubernetes in versions < 1.25 is such that all workloads by default run in `Unconfined` (seccomp disabled) mode.
 This is undesirable since this is the least restrictive profile.
 Also mind that any privileged container will always run as `Unconfined`.
 More information about seccomp can be found in this [Kubernetes tutorial](https://kubernetes.io/docs/tutorials/security/seccomp/).

-## Setting the Seccomp Profile to RuntimeDefault
+## Setting the Seccomp Profile to RuntimeDefault for seed clusters

 To address the above issue, Gardener provides a webhook that is capable of mutating pods in the seed clusters, explicitly providing them with a seccomp profile type of `RuntimeDefault`.
 This profile is defined by the container runtime and represents a set of default syscalls that are allowed or not.
 ```yaml